ipspace/netlab/docs/groups.md

 You can specify system-wide or [project-wide](defaults-locations) groups in user- or system defaults file(s).

-As expected, the default group settings are merged with the lab topology groups, and you can even use them to create new groups that are not defined in the lab topology.
+As expected, the default group settings are merged with the lab topology groups, and you can even use them to create new groups not defined in the lab topology.

 The only peculiarity of the default groups is the handling of group members: